 Saint Paul delivers a memorable call to watchfulness in Romans 13:11-12.
 He writes, "Besides this you know what hour it is, how it is full time now for you to wake from sleep.
 For salvation is nearer to us now than when we first believed; the night is far gone, the day is at hand."

 We have to be patient and let God's plan unfold.
 But the time of patience is also to be a time of getting ready, not sitting idly and waiting.
-God is working, we can be sure, and we need to be working too.
+We can be sure that God is working, and we need to be working too.